-4. Utilize an epidemiological approach in developing strategies for prevention and control of a Specific Example of the injury problem (for example, from a recent/current news event related to this problem): a) incorporate an injury-control options analysis using Haddon's matrix of pre-event, event, and post-event phases (refer to Robertson); identify specific data and research needs; b) specify Haddon's Ten Strategies and identify the most appropriate corresponding strategies for the injury problem you have selected--based on your knowledge of the most successful approaches and/or approaches that you feel are warranted.
+4. Utilize an epidemiological approach in developing strategies for prevention and control of a Specific Example of the injury problem (for example, from a recent/current news event related to this problem): a) incorporate an injury-control options analysis using Haddon's matrix of preevent, event, and post-event phases (refer to Robertson); identify specific data and research needs; b) specify Haddon's Ten Strategies and identify the most appropriate corresponding strategies for the injury problem you have selected--based on your knowledge of the most successful approaches and/or approaches that you feel are warranted.
 Justify your position.

-The paper/website project will be evaluated for content including completeness of the discussion and analysis related to numbers 2-4.
+The white paper/Website project will be evaluated for content including completeness of the discussion and analysis related to numbers 2-4.
 In addition, organization, grammatical construction, rhetoric, and appropriate use of references and resources will be considered in the total evaluation.
-Length/Format of Paper/Project: Approximately seven to ten pages (quality, not quantity, is important); typed; double-spaced/incorporated into website.
-Establish appropriate links for this project.
-A final presentation will utilize the website and/or PowerPoint Presentation (approximately 5-10 minutes) or YouTube Video Presentation (maximum 5 minutes; convey the final message, "injuries are not Accidents"), depending upon the course level for which you are registered.
+Length/Format of Paper/Project: Approximately six to eight pages (quality, not quantity, is important); typed; double-spaced/incorporated into website.
+A final presentation will utilize PowerPoint Presentation or the website (approximately 5-10 minutes). convey the final message, "injuries are not Accidents"), depending upon the course level for which you are registered